 - Volatility strategies manifest a tendency to rebound very quickly after drawdowns, because of rising premiums in bear markets.
 That implies, that the returning calm after a severe storm is the most lucrative environment for being short volatility, but also the hardest to stomach.

-- Selling out of the money put options on index ETF (insurance) and selling far out of the money call options on individual securities and ETF (lottery tickets).
+- Selling out of the money put options on index futures & ETF (insurance) across asset classes and selling far out of the money call options on individual securities and ETF (lottery tickets).
 These carry the highest premia as investor demand for these options is highest and they systematically overpay for them.
 Studies show that it also works well to combine index short puts and short calls into systematic strangles, that make a portfolio largely market neutral.
 This type of strategy captures the volatility risk premium while avoiding to make a directional bet.

-- Trading volatility directly through VIX futures, options, ETN, ETF and their options.
+- Trading volatility directly through VIX Futures, options, ETN, ETF and their options.
 Volatility ETP like VXX are some of the most efficiently value-losing securities out there and money can be made taking the other side.
 The danger lies in the vicious spikes these securities can have to the upside.

-- Trading universe: all global asset ETF with liquid options including equities, fixed income, real estate, commodities and currencies, plus individual securities that are doing badly as underlyings to sell lottery-type calls on.
+- Trading universe: all global asset ETF and selected futures with liquid options including equities, fixed income, real estate, commodities and currencies, plus individual securities that are doing badly as underlyings to sell lottery-type calls on.
 Finding suitable ETF is still done by manually looking for option availability and tolerable bid-ask spreads.

 - Basic entry rules: to sell puts (for short calls use reverse criteria) do a monthly check: if ETF price is above its long term moving average (150 to 300 days, I use a 275 day SMA to be a bit on the longer side from the commonly used 200 day SMA) and 12 month momentum has risen to the top 20% in the last 1-3 months (this screener works well), write puts on all ETF passing the screen, checking for diversification, liquidity and capacity of portfolio allocation.